About Ho Soo Thong

 In 2014, Ho founded the website, barmodelhost.com, to publish short live articles which are revised according to current necessities.
 These articles highlight the flexibility in the bar modelling approach when applied in a variety of word problems involving different features with different problem-solving strategies.

-His present endeavour specialises in examples and problems related to recent PSLE questions in an e-Commerce website which is expected to be launched soon @ acemathpsle.com.
-It aims to provide e-learning for pupils preparing for their PSLE Mathematics examinations.
+His present endeavour specialises in examples and problems related to recent PSLE questions.
+It aims to help pupils preparing for their PSLE Mathematics examinations.

 Ho emphasises that the Bar Model Method provides the pedological value of using the bar modelling approach, followed by pinpointing the appropriate problem solving strategies.